Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 Master the principles of the Ayurvedic diet — learn the six tastes, Agni (digestive fire), food combining rules, and personalised nutrition for Vata, Pitta, and Kapha constitutions.

-An Ayurvedic diet is personalised to your dosha (constitution).
-Rather than counting calories, Ayurveda focuses on the six tastes (sweet, sour, salty, bitter, pungent, astringent), the strength of your Agni (digestive fire), and food qualities that either balance or aggravate your unique body type.
-Vata needs warm and moist foods, Pitta needs cooling foods, and Kapha needs light, stimulating foods.
+An Ayurvedic diet is personalised to your dosha.
+No calorie counting.
+Instead you work with the six tastes (sweet, sour, salty, bitter, pungent, astringent), the strength of your Agni, and food qualities that either balance or aggravate your body type.
+Vata needs warm and moist foods.
+Pitta needs cooling.
+Kapha needs light and stimulating.

 What Makes the Ayurvedic Diet Different?

-Most modern diets focus on macronutrients, calories, or elimination.
-The Ayurvedic approach is fundamentally different: it starts with who you are rather than what the food contains.
-Two people can eat the same meal and have completely different outcomes — what nourishes a Vata type may aggravate a Kapha type.
+Most modern diets focus on macros, calories, or what to cut out.
+The Ayurvedic approach is different.
+It starts with who you are, not what the food contains.
+Two people can eat the same meal and have completely different outcomes.
+What nourishes a Vata type can aggravate a Kapha type.

-This personalised approach, refined over thousands of years of clinical observation, anticipates what modern nutritional science is only now confirming: there is no universally optimal diet.
-The best diet is the one matched to your individual constitution, current state, and the season.
+This personalised approach, refined over thousands of years of clinical observation, anticipates what modern nutritional science is only now confirming.
+There is no universally optimal diet.
+The best diet is the one matched to your individual constitution, your current state, and the season.

 “Food is the vital breath of living beings.
 Complexion, clarity, good voice, longevity, genius, happiness, satisfaction, nourishment, strength, and intellect are all conditioned by food.